UpStride/tutorial/simple-network/README.md

   - [Usage](#usage)
 # Description

 In this example, we show how to train and evaluate a simple CNN on the CIFAR-10 dataset.
 The network is composed of two convolutional layers followed by max pooling and two fully connected layers.
-The goal is to show how it is possible to create a NN that use different underlying algebras using the upstride engine.
+The goal is to show how it is possible to create a NN that uses different underlying algebras using the upstride engine.
 Before proceeding with this example, we recommend reading the documentation of the upstride engine.

 ## Pre-requisites

-User should have installed the necessary dependencies mentioned in the [README.md](../README.md).
+The user is expected to have installed the necessary dependencies mentioned in the [README.md](../README.md).

 ## Example